schnerring/schnerring.github.io/content/posts/configure-nut-for-opnsense-and-truenas-with-the-cyberpower-pr750ert2u-ups/index.md

 ## CyberPower PR750ERT2U

-This UPS ticks a lot of boxes for me:
+This UPS ticks a lot of boxes for me.

 - HID-compliant USB port to connect OPNsense
 - Fanless operation during utility mode.
 It isn't apparent from the specifications, but the CyberPower support kindly provided me with this information